LukasHavemann/flume-plugins/flume-filter-plugin/README.md

 ### Download :

-You can download jar at https://oss.sonatype.org/ searching for "flume-event-filter" :)
+You can download jar at https://oss.sonatype.org/ searching for "flume-filter-plugin" :-)